gdjohnson/TK19/concepts/deception.md

 > Trivers’ theory has been summed up by calling consciousness “the public relations agency of the brain”.
 It consists of a group of thoughts selected because they paint the thinker in a positive light, and of speech motivated in harmony with those thoughts.
 This ties together signaling, the many self-promotion biases that have thus far been discovered, and the increasing awareness that consciousness is more of a side office in the mind’s organizational structure than it is a decision-maker.

+## Deception and consent
+Whether something is honest, consensual, and good for both parties often correlate; see also [[all communication is manipulation]].

+Pirates differ from business insofar as it is non-consensual due to, and resulting in, lopsided terms.
+(If the terms were fair, they’d be easier to secure consensually than by force.)
+Deceit, a kind of piracy in business, entails false advertising—that the apparent deliverable or contract did not reflect the real terms, and what was entered consensually was entered under a false appearance deliberately created by one side of the contract.

 ## Commonplace

 [[Richard Feynman]] on [[cargocult]] science: